globalseismology/avni/README.md

 ## Acknowledgments

-* Funded by the National Science Foundation and the David and Lucile Packard Foundation.
+* Funded by the National Science Foundation, [Computational Infrastructure for Geodynamics](http://geodynamics.org), and the David and Lucile Packard Foundation.
 * We thank Göran Ekström, Adam Dziewonski, other members of the open source and Earth Science community for their input and non-Github contributions.
-* Computational resources maintained at the University of Maryland at College Park.
-We thank Todd Karowski and other system administrators for assistance.
+* Computational resources maintained at Princeton University.
+We thank the system administrators for assistance.

 <img src="docs/NSF.png" width="100"> <img src="docs/packard.png" width="200"> <img src="docs/UMD.png" width="100">